Zeninari/Simple-TCU-Presence-Maker/README.md

    - This ensures minor OCR errors don’t trigger completely wrong updates.

 ### 3. **Transition Rules:**
-   - Certain area transitions have **special rules** (such as moving to a city from it's surrounding region, entering an area that appears in multiple locations).
+   - Certain area transitions have **special rules** (such as moving to a city from it's surrounding region; entering an area that appears in multiple locations).
 The bot manages these automatically.

 ### 4. **Discord Updates:**
    - The bot only updates Discord when the confirmed location changes.